Larry Walker: Most Valuable Player Award (1997)

 The Rockies commenced the 1997 season on the road, and thus Walker started a reversal of his poor fortunes away from Coors.
-He hit two home runs in the season-opening series against the Reds in Cincinnati, and, on April 5, hit three more versus the Expos in Montreal for his first career three home run game.
+He hit two home runs in the season-opening series against the Reds in Cincinnati, and, on April 5, hit three more in Montreal, his first career three-home-run game.
 The second landed near a home-made sign reading "Boogerville."
 After the third, fans cheered Walker for the hat-trick in recognition of his former dream of playing hockey professionally.
-His first week accomplishments included a .440 batting average with six home runs in 25 at bats and the NL Player of the Week Award for the second time on April 6.
-He concluded the month of April batting .456 with 41 hits, 29 runs scored, 11 home runs, 29 RBI, seven stolen bases, .538 OBP, .911 SLG, and 1.449 OPS.
-He set major league records for March–April for both OPS—until surpassed by Barry Bonds in 2004—and runs scored—until surpassed by Bryce Harper in 2017.
-Walker was named NL Player of the Month for the first time.
+He hit .440 with six home runs in 25 at bats in his first week, winning the NL Player of the Week Award for the second time.
+He ended April batting .456 with 41 hits, 29 runs scored, 11 home runs, 29 RBI, 7 stolen bases, a .538 OBP, and .911 SLG.
+He set major league records for March–April for both OPS (later surpassed by Barry Bonds in 2004) and runs scored (later surpassed by Bryce Harper in 2017).
+Walker won his first NL Player of the Month award.

 Walker sat out an interleague game on June 12 versus the Seattle Mariners.
 Former Expos teammate Randy Johnson, a left-handed pitcher standing 6 ft 10 in and one of the most intimidating players in sports history, was scheduled as the starter.
 "I faced Randy one time in spring training and he almost killed me," Walker explained of the rationale.
 He collected his 1,000th career hit and 108th of the season on June 20 against Andy Ashby of San Diego.

 However, the decision to not bat against Johnson instigated a debacle as one of the indelible moments of Walker's career one month later in the 1997 All-Star Game.
 This time, Walker faced Johnson, who theatrically threw over his head.
 Ever adaptable, Walker placed his batting helmet backwards and switched sides in the batters' box to stand right-handed for one pitch.
 He ended the at bat by drawing a walk.
 The incident momentarily drew mirth and laughter from players in both dugouts, fans and announcers, and comparisons to Johnson pitching against John Kruk in the 1993 All-Star Game, in which he also threw over his head.
 In spite of garnering a reputation of avoiding Johnson, Walker batted .393 (11 hits in 28 at bats) against him in his career, nearly double the rate of all left-handed batters at .199.